Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 Remote Mangrove Beach – Pemba Island

-From Zanzibar you can take the ferry to Pemba Island, it leaves twice a week and it is operated by Azam Marine, there are also other unchartered ferry services but the schedule is not clear.
+From Zanzibar you can take the ferry to Pemba Island, it leaves twice a week and is operated by Azam Marine, there are also other unchartered ferry services but the schedule is not clear.
 We took the Azam ferry and it was pretty comfortable, the boat is big and there is a VIP room with air conditioning and a bar serving coffee, tea, and snacks.
-It is also possible to fly from Zanzibar to Pemba Island at around 75 USD for non-residents, only 20 minutes flight, you can check the schedule here.
+It is also possible to fly from Zanzibar to Pemba Island at around 75 USD for non-residents, only 20 20-minute flight, you can check the schedule here.

 Pemba Island is very different from Zanzibar, the population is Muslim and they are not used to mass tourism so dress appropriately.
 There is a simple but nice lodge called Lala Lodge close to the ferry dock, in the village of Mkoani, the cheapest we could find.
 The owner was very friendly and was providing cold beer, an item almost impossible to find on the Island.
 The island is known for the Manta Resort, they have floating underwater rooms at 1800 USD per night (minimum stay of 3 nights).